hydawn/stars/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 make
 ```
-Use `./Stars play` to start the game, use `make install` to install the game.
+Use `./Stars start` to start the game, use `make install` to install the game.

 # Import
 You can see there's a lot of board in [oldTestingBoard.md](./oldTestingBoard.md).
 In case you want to import and play a new board, just enter `import` or `I` and you'll see this: